Hexahedron

 There are seven topologically distinct convex hexahedra, one of which exists in two mirror image forms.
 Additional non-convex hexahedra exist, with their number depending on how polyhedra are defined.
 Two polyhedra are "topologically distinct" if they have intrinsically different arrangements of faces and vertices, such that it is impossible to distort one into the other simply by changing the lengths of edges or the angles between edges or faces.

 Convex

 Cuboid

 A hexahedron that is combinatorially equivalent to a cube may be called a cuboid, although this term is often used more specifically to mean a rectangular cuboid, a hexahedron with six rectangular sides.
+A cuboid possess 8 vertices, 6 faces and 12 edges.
 Different types of cuboids include the ones depicted and linked below.